tokenanalyst/slate/source/includes/_ethereumexchangeflows.md

 ]
 ```

-This endpoint returns the outflow of ETH from exchange wallets for as far back as we track.
-The average outflow is the average transaction value for transactions flowing out of exchange wallets on a given day.
+This endpoint returns the outflow of ETH from exchange wallets.
+The 'avg_txn_value' is the average outflow value for transactions flowing out of exchange wallets on a given day.

 ### HTTP Request